juntao/arenztopia/content/news/Issue 18.md

 ## The Political Politician
 by Tony Yuan

 We've stopped recieving election updates due to a sudden technological failure.
-Therefore, we cannot report accurate news; so, we are temporarily halting the Political Politician
+Therefore, we cannot report accurate news and so we will not be giving as accurate reports as we have been.
+We are sincerely sorry for any inconveniences this might cause.

 ## Feature: Gerel Farnor
 by Tony Yuan